gaurishankar007/-Flutter-Grid-View-Drag-Drop/README.md

 # Flutter Drag & Drop in a GridView Layout 🚀

-A Flutter drag and drop project in a grid view layout
+A Flutter project showcasing drag-and-drop functionality within a grid view layout.

 ## Features